bil/licorice/docs/api/yaml_config.rst

-shape         The shape of the numpy signal as a tuple (single tick) dtype         The dtype of the numpy signal history       Number of ticks of data to store in memory log           Whether or not to log the signal log_storage   Specifications for how to log the data (see examples)
+shape         The shape of the numpy signal as a tuple (single tick) dtype         The dtype of the numpy signal history       Number of ticks of data to store in memory latency       Fixed latency to introduce to ndarray indexing. log           Whether or not to log the signal log_storage   Specifications for how to log the data (see examples)
 ============= ===============================================================